Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process starts with your finances.
 Without an acceptable FICO score, purchasing a house is more difficult and, you could end up renting longer than you expected in Englewood, Colorado until your score improves.

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people normally having a score of 600.
-Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically because of unemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+Most people usually have a score of 600, but scores range from 300 to 850.
+Since we've experienced an economic downturn, however, some people have seen their score drop by hundreds of points because of job loss, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the pieces in summing up your FICO score include: